-When Mobile Device on the network appears, inform us of Device information to satisfy this condition.
+When Mobile Device on the network appears, notify Device information.

-'''

-subscribe Device if Device.type == "TV" and

-Device.NumberOfPeopleWatchingTV.number > 2
+subscribe Device if Device.type == "TV" and Device.NumberOfPeopleWatchingTV.number > 2 subscribe if Device.LiftUpSmartPhone.value == "true" and Device.NumberOfPeopleWatchingTV.number > 0

-'''

-When Conditions are that type of Device is "TV" and the value of number of NumberOfPeopleWatchingTV is greater than 2, if Appeared to satisfy this condition. inform us of Device information to satisfy this condition.
+When type of Device is "TV" and the number of NumberOfPeopleWatchingTV is greater than 2, notify Device information.